mobxjs/mobx/docs/refguide/action.md

 setInterval(ticker.increment, 1000)
 ```

-_Note: don't use *action.bind* with arrow functions; arrow functions are already bound and cannot be rebound._
+_Note: don't use *action.bound* with arrow functions; arrow functions are already bound and cannot be rebound._